 Human resources have been mobilised.

-Adopted policies and measures are those for which an official government decision has been made and there is a clear commitment to proceed with implementation (UNFCCC, 2016, paragraph 11).
+Adopted PaMs are those for which an official government decision has been made and there is a clear commitment to proceed with implementation (UNFCCC, 2016, paragraph 11).

-As identified in the reporting guidelines (see footnote (1)) for emission projections, Member States (MSs) should provide a set of WEM/WM projections and, where relevant (i.e. where these projections are not compliant with the national emission reduction targets) a WAM projection.
+As identified in the reporting guidelines (see footnote (1)) for emission projections, Member States (MSs) should provide a set of /WM projections and, where relevant (i.e. where these projections are not compliant with the national emission reduction targets) a WAM scenario .

-With additional measures
+With additional measures (WAM)

-WAM scenarios include planned policies and measures (UNFCCC, 2016, paragraph 26).
-Planned policies and measures are options that are under discussion and have a realistic chance of being adopted and implemented in future (UNFCCC, 2016, paragraph 11).
+WAM scenarios include planned PaMs (UNFCCC, 2016, paragraph 26), which are options that are under discussion and have a realistic chance of being adopted and implemented in future (UNFCCC, 2016, paragraph 11).

-As with WEM scenarios, it is good practice for the starting point of WAM scenarios to be the most recent inventory year.
+As with WM scenarios, it is good practice for the starting point of WAM scenarios to be the most recent inventory year.
 However, officially, the starting point of the projections can be as old as the latest inventory year x – 3 (EU, 2016).
+This is to allow some flexibility as sometimes the undertaking and reporting of a historic emissions inventory and projections occur simultaneously and it can be difficult to run both in parallel.

-Note: In some cases, other (and sometimes conflicting) terms and interpretations are used (e.g. ‘business as usual’ is sometimes used by countries to refer to the ‘with existing measures’ scenario).
-It is good practice when documenting scenarios to clearly refer to the WM and WAM scenario terminology to be clear on what the projection represents.
+Note: In some cases, other (and sometimes conflicting) terms and interpretations are used (e.g. ‘business as usual’ is sometimes used by countries to refer to the ‘withmeasures’ scenario and at other times to the without measures scenario).
+It is therefore good practice when documenting scenarios to clearly refer to the WM and WAM scenario terminology to be clear on what the projection represents.

 In addition to these three terms, the following terms are also sometimes used.